NclRSE-Training/selected-unix-exercises/main.md

 ## 6.6 Debugging Scripts

-Suppose you have saved the following script in a file called `do-errors.sh` in Nelle’s `north-pacific-gyre/2012-07-03` directory:
+Suppose you have saved the following script in a file called `do-errors.sh` in Nelle’s `north-pacific-gyre` directory:

 ~~~
 # Calculate stats for data files.